This position is based in Washington, D.C.

 - Entering donor information, logging donor correspondences, querying records, and producing reports from FIRE’s donor database;

-- Corresponding in-person, over-the-phone, and through email with donors and allies.
+- Corresponding in-person, over-the-phone, and via email with donors and allies.

-The expected start date for this position is flexible, but March/April 2016 is preferred.
+The expected start date for this position is early August.

-A successful candidate will have excellent writing skills, a good work ethic, be a self-starter, and have the ability to work independently.
+A successful candidate will have excellent organizational skills and attention to detail, strong writing skills, a good work ethic, be a self-starter, and have the ability to work independently.
 Most importantly, the candidate must have an eye for detail and strive for perfection when executing job functions.
+This position will require an eager willingness to work collaboratively on various writing projects, the ability to meet deadlines on short notice, and strong organizational skills in order to manage multiple projects at a given time.
 Furthermore, a candidate must be able to demonstrate:

 - Exceptional verbal and written communication skills;